-items like clothing, electronics, school supplies, furniture, and more.
+items like clothing, shoes, electronics, small appliances, household items, bath & beauty supplies, books, school & art supplies, non-perishable food, and more.

-During Move-Out Time, UofL residents are also encouraged to exchange reusable items through the "Give and Go" or "Lighten Your Load" collections and associated temporary Free Stores hosted at the end of the year
+During Move-Out Time, UofL residents are also encouraged to exchange reusable items through the "Lighten Your Load" (or "Give and Go") collections and associated temporary Free Stores hosted at the end of the year by Campus Housing

-by Housing & Residence Life.
+Give & Go Move-Out Waste Reduction campaign, students donated 8,475 pounds of reusable goods to Goodwill!
 Look for signs and collection bins as you think about moving out!